asogani23/panw_journal_challenge/README.md

 ### 6.1 Tools Used

-- GitHub Copilot:
+- GitHub Copilot -
   I used Copilot as a coding assistant to:
   - Brainstorm the overall structure (splitting analyzer, storage, and cli).
   - Draft the initial CLI and unit tests.

-- Local Python environment
+- Local Python environment:
-  I:
-  - Installed and experimented with vaderSentiment.
+  - I installed and experimented with vaderSentiment.
-  - Ran the CLI with different sample entries.
+  - I ran the CLI with different sample entries.
-  - Tuned thresholds and overrides based on observed outputs.
+  - I tuned thresholds and overrides based on observed outputs.

 ### 6.2 How I Validated the Output of the tools I used